eliben/wasm-wat-samples/README.md

 accompanying `test.js` file.
 When the setup is more complicated, the directory's own README will have additional information.

-First, start by compiling the WAT file to WASM with [wabt](https://github.com/WebAssembly/wabt) or some other WASM toolchain:
+To run a single sample, ``cd`` into its directory, and start by compiling the WAT file to WASM with [wasm-tools](https://github.com/bytecodealliance/wasm-tools) or some other WASM toolchain:

 ```
-$ wat2wasm somefile.wat
+$ wasm-tools parse somefile.wat -o somefile.wasm
 ```

 This creates a `somefile.wasm` binary, which `test.js` expects to find in its